 - Foreign national professionals with bachelor’s degrees (not qualifying for a higher preference category)

-- Foreign national skilled workers (minimum two years training and experience)
+- Foreign national skilled workers (minimum of two years training and experience)

 - Foreign national unskilled workers